digital-york/yorkshire-dictionary/README.md

 #### Heroku
 For a heroku deployment, begin by installing the Heroku command line tools.
 Create a new project using `heroku create --region eu` on the command line in the YHD folder.
 You can also do this through the Heroku website, but doing so through the command line automatically configures the Git remote server which you will deploy to.

 To use Heroku's Postgres service, you'll need to configure the Postgres add on.
 Since the free tier of Heroku postgres only supports 10k rows, an upgrade to a higher plan is necessary.
 The 'hobby basic' plan allows up to 10M rows, and the performance should be adequate.
-There is more information available here: https://www.heroku.com/pricing.
+There is more information available [here](https://www.heroku.com/pricing).
 You can configure the service through the web interface, or by running `heroku addons:create heroku-postgresql:hobby-basic` (notice the 'hobby-basic' plan choice).
 Further information is available [here](https://devcenter.heroku.com/articles/heroku-postgresql#provisioning-heroku-postgres).

 Once you have your project set up with an adequate Postgres plan, the database needs to be linked to the new app.
 Traditionally, Heroku assumes a 'production' environment name.
 Since `database.yml` is configured to use 'heroku' as the environment name, you need to update the environment name, or update the database config.
 So either use the following command to set the Rails environment to 'heroku':